gustavoalito/BeCode/Linux-Server-Client-Project/Linux_Server.md

 2. One workstation running a desktop environment and the following apps:
     - LibreOffice
     - Gimp
-    - A web-browser
+    - Mullvad browser
     - **Required**
         1. This workstation uses automatic addressing
         2. The /home folder is located on a separate partition, same disk
     - **Optional**
         1. Propose and implement a solution to remotely help a user